Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Evaluation

 \section{Evaluation}

-~ In this section, we evaluate STeP’s ability to explore efficient schedules for dynamic ML models by implementing optimizations that were not expressible in prior abstractions for SDAs: dynamic tiling, configuration time-multiplexing, and dynamic parallelization.
-We implement these newly enabled optimizations on representative layers from dynamic ML models and simulate them with real-world traces.
-The workloads expose a variety of dynamic behaviors, such as runtime-determined tensor sizes, parallelizing unevenly sized workloads, and data-dependent control flow.
-We investigate the performance and resource utilization of these optimizations using different batch sizes, models, and user requests.
+In this section, we evaluate STeP’s ability to explore efficient schedules for dynamic ML models by implementing optimizations that were not expressible in prior abstractions for SDAs.
+Key STeP features that enable each optimization are listed in \Cref{tab:optimizations}.
+Our evaluation shows that these optimizations enable Pareto-optimal design points over prior work and deliver speedups or resource savings.
+To show how the optimizations integrate with full LLM inference, we also evaluate them on end-to-end models.